mobxjs/mobx/docs/refguide/observe.md

 # Intercept & Observe

 `observe` and `intercept` can be used to monitor the changes of a single observable (they **_don't_** track nested observables).

 `intercept` can be used to detect and modify mutations before they are applied to the observable.
+This is useful for useful for validation, normalization or cancellation.

 `observe` allows you to intercept changes after they have been made.

 ## Intercept